PAMinerva/LearnDirectX/_sources/Tutorials/Appendices/01-MathBasics/transformations.md

 - **SIMD-accelerated implementation**: Leverages the power of Single Instruction, Multiple Data (SIMD) instructions available on modern CPUs, exposed by intrinsics functions provided by the Microsoft C++ compiler.
 This allows the CPU to perform calculations on multiple data elements simultaneously, resulting in significant performance gains.

 **XMMatrixScaling** returns a matrix associated with a scaling operation, similar to the one examined in [](transforms-scaling-label).
-In the listing below, the `_mm_set_ps` intrinsics function efficiently sets a 4-component vector with the supplied floating-point values in a single instruction.

 ```{code-block} cpp